airyhq/airy/docs/docs/glossary.md

 - `updatedAt` timestamp null for messages that are inserted first time

-#### Headers
+### Headers

 Header data contains information that is important for downstream processing.
 It also includes the message preview and tags that are useful for certain apps like automations.

-# User

-A user represents one authorized agent in the Airy Core Platform.

-# Metadata
+## Metadata

 Metadata is data attached to a conversation consisting of a set of Key/Value pairs.
 A key can use the dot notation to represent namespaces.

 e.g.